lhbassdj/pusc_kaist/README.md

-# pusc_kaist
+# PUSP_kaist

 Welcome!

 This is Dongjin Kim, xs3d laboratory member in KAIST IE, Republic of Korea.
 My research topic is vision-processing and system optimization.

-PUSC stands Persistant UAV Security Companion in KAIST, Republic of Korea.
+PUSP stands Persistant UAV Security Presence in KAIST, Republic of Korea.
 UAV swarm can be used widely such as border patrol, rescue work, or security companion for returning home safe.
+In our PUSP, UAVs provide security companion service to people!

 Parrot ArDrone has been used as UAV, and ROS tum_ardrone package as UAV control program.